How to Sell Designs on Canva and Actually Make Money

 • Publish tutorials on YouTube (and earn income through ads and affiliates).

 If you love video content or want to build your brand, this option is ideal for you.
+However, this is not instant income.
+Most creators take months to build an audience before earning consistently from courses or YouTube.

 What You Can Sell with Canva